Benchrest rules

 Aggregate (total) of four 10 shot matches at 100 yards.

-8.3 Co-held Records - National records may be held by more than one competitor when
+8.3 Co-held Records - National records may be held by more than one competitor when equal

-as the National Record.
+National Record.

 Section 9 RANGE STANDARDS

 9.1 Distances - Standard range distances for competition are 100 yards and 200 yards.
+Tolerance

-measurements may be multiplied by 0.9144 for direct comparison with those fired at
+may be multiplied by 0.9144 for direct comparison with those fired at 100 and 200 yards.

-9.2 Firing Points - Registered shoots shall be conducted from a range equipped with at least
+9.2 Firing Points - Registered shoots shall be conducted from a range equipped with at least four

-from adjacent positions on a single relay.
+adjacent positions on a single relay.

 Section 10 DUTIES OF THE MATCH DIRECTOR

-The Match Director of each CBA registered competition will conduct all matches in full
+The Match Director of each CBA registered competition will conduct all matches in full accordance

-accordance with these Rules including:
+with these Rules including:

-10.1 Registration - The application for the planned competition is submitted to the Director
+10.1 Registration - The application for the planned competition is submitted to the Director of

-of Registered Competition preferably two months in advance of the scheduled date.
+Registered Competition preferably two months in advance of the scheduled date.
 If

 automatically canceled.
 Unclassified entries are not competitors and may not be